hutusi/rethink-c/README.md

 Some of the code inspired (copied) by Simon Howard's [c-algorithms](https://github.com/fragglet/c-algorithms), like ArrayList, etc. This project also reused his alloc-testing framework for memory testing.

-RETHINK-C aim to build a reused codebase for C Programming Language.
+RETHINK-C aims to build a reuseable codebase for C Programming Language.

 ## How to build and test